xDaryamo/puccini/clout/README.md

   which itself is also a coercible
 * `$functionCall`: this is a function call (see notation below)

+The following additional fields are optional for all coercibles:

+* `$description`: a human-readable description of the coercible
+* `$constraints`: a list of coercibles in the `$functionCall` format (see notation below)
+* `$comparer`: name of scriptlet to be used for value comparisons

 If the `$value` is a map with custom fields, it may have one or more of the following special fields in addition to those custom fields: